WebAssembly/component-model/design/mvp/examples/LinkTimeVirtualization.md

 # Link-time Virtualization

+(Note: see `test/linking/link-time-virtualization.wast` for a fleshed-out working WAST test based on the example snippets in this file.)

 The idea with **link-time virtualization** use cases is to take the static dependency graph on the left (where all 3 components import the `wasi:filesystem/types` interface) and produce the runtime instance graph on